kubedb/docs/docs/guides/elasticsearch/elasticsearch-dashboard/kibana/index.md

   enableSSL: true
   databaseRef:
     name: es-cluster
-  terminationPolicy: WipeOut
+  deletionPolicy: WipeOut
 ```
 > Note: Elasticsearch Database and Elasticsearch dashboard should have to be deployed in the same namespace.
 In this tutorial, we use demo namespace for both cases.

 - `spec.enableSSL` specifies whether the HTTP layer is secured with certificates or not.
 - `spec.databaseRef.name` refers to the Elasticsearch database name.
-- `spec.terminationPolicy` refers to the strategy to follow during dashboard deletion. `Wipeout` means that the database will be deleted without restrictions.
+- `spec.deletionPolicy` refers to the strategy to follow during dashboard deletion. `Wipeout` means that the database will be deleted without restrictions.
 It can also be `DoNotTerminate` which will cause a restriction to delete the dashboard.
-Learn More about these [HERE](https://kubedb.com/docs/v2022.05.24/guides/elasticsearch/concepts/elasticsearch/#specterminationpolicy).
+Learn More about these [HERE](https://kubedb.com/docs/v2022.05.24/guides/elasticsearch/concepts/elasticsearch/#specdeletionpolicy).

 Let's deploy the above yaml by the following command: